-Xiu Zhang, MA – Assistant Professor of Chinese at the Defense Language Institute’s Foreign Language Center.
-Lead Martial arts instructor.
+Xiu Zhang, MA – Martial Arts Lead Instructor.
+Assistant Professor of Chinese at the Defense Language Institute’s Foreign Language Center.
 Founder and chief instructor of the Hawai‘i Wushu Center; former leader, Shandong Provincial Wushu Team; former Wushu instructor, Beijing University of Physical Education.

-Jialin Sun (Sunny), MS – Camp Coordinator.
+Jialin Sun (Sunny), MS – Camp Coordinator since UH Manoa’s very first STARTALK program in 2007.
 Project Coordinator at the UHM’s Center for Chinese Studies and its Confucius Institute.

 Qikeng Li, PhD – PRC Co-Director of the Confucius Institute at the University of Hawai‘i.
 Professor of American Studies at the Beijing Foreign Studies University.

 Yunyun Zha –Confucius Institute teacher at the University of Hawai’i.
 Teacher at the School of Chinese Language and Literature at the Beijing Foreign Studies University.